Everything You Need to Know About White Ink Tattoos

-If your skin is light, white ink tattoos will likely not look noticeable to many.
-If you’re after a subtle-looking tattoo, this may be an option to consider.
-However, keep in mind that white ink tattoos have a tendency to fade quickly and can change colors over time, according to Dr. Houshmand.
-What’s more, depending on how your skin heals, your white ink tattoo may look like an obvious scar on your skin.
+If your skin tone is light, white ink tattoos probably won’t be very noticeable, so they're a good pick for anyone looking for something subtle.
+Keep in mind, however, that white ink tattoos have a tendency to fade quickly and can change colors over time, according to Dr. Houshmand.
+Depending on how your skin heals, your white ink tattoo may look like a prominent scar on your skin later on.

-But what if your skin is dark?
-Would white ink tattoos look bright and crisp?
-Dr. Houshmand says it’s not a definite yes.
-“Many individuals, particularly those with darker skin tones, cannot absorb enough of the white ink for it to appear brightly on their skin,” she says.
+But what about darker skin tones?
+“Many individuals, particularly those with darker skin tones, cannot absorb enough of the white ink for it to appear brightly on their skin,” says Dr. Houshmand.
 She notes that for most skin types and tones, the white ink will eventually begin to fade into the skin.
-“But when [white ink tattoos] are performed on dark skin tones, they tend to fade completely after the healing process, which is why many tattoo artists will not recommend these to dark-skinned individuals.”
+“But when white ink tattoos are performed on dark skin tones, they tend to fade completely after the healing process, which is why many tattoo artists will not recommend these to dark-skinned individuals.”

 Dr. Houshmand warns that it’s not uncommon for people to experience a reaction to white tattoo ink.
-“This is much more common than a reaction to black tattoo ink,” she says.
-What’s more, Dr. Houshmand says dark skin can form keloids, which is an overgrowth of scar tissue that develops around a wound.
-If you are prone to keloids you may want to avoid getting a tattoo,” she says.
+“This is much more common than a reaction to black tattoo ink,” she says, adding that dark skin can form keloids, which is an overgrowth of scar tissue that develops around a wound.

-But if you’ve made up your mind and you’re set on getting a white ink tattoo, there are ways you could help reduce the risk of a negative reaction.
+There are ways you can help reduce the risk of a negative reaction if you are set on getting a white ink tattoo, though.
 “To avoid a keloid, the artist might need to adjust the way they work to suit your skin, by reducing the power and not going over the same area too frequently,” Dr. Houshmand says.
-Once your tattoo has healed, keep the area hydrated with a skin protectant, such as CeraVe Heal & Protect Balm, and whatever you do don’t scratch at it!
+Once your tattoo has healed, keep the area hydrated with a skin protectant such as the CeraVe Healing Ointment — and whatever you do don’t scratch at it.